tbklang/documentation/docs/implementation/35-typechecking.md

 3. `string produceToStrEnclose(string addInfo)`
     * Returns a string containing the additional info provided through `addInfo`
     * The format of the returned string will be `[Instruction: <className>: <addInfo>]` where `<className>` is the name of the instruction type (kind-of) and `<addInfo>` as explained previously

+#### Value-based instructions (`Value`)

+TODO: Talk about the `Value` instruction base class here

+A `Value` instruction is a kind-of `Instruction` of which represents code which generates some sort of value, think of literals, arithmetic operations, pointer dereferences, variable reads and so on.
+Every such instruction always has an associated `Type` object associated with it in order to know the intended type of the instruction.
+Below we show the API usage of the `Value` class:

+1. `Type getType()`
+    * Returns the type associated with this instruction
+2. `setType(Type)`
+    * Set the type to be associated with this instruction